 Some conveyancing solicitors in Sheerness offer services on an hourly rate others work on a fixed fee.

 Your property lawyer will work on a fixed conveyancing fee basis, with no hidden fees.
 Your quote will set out exactly what the conveyancing fees and costs will be when your house sale or purchase completes.

-If, for whatever reason, your house sale or purchase does not go ahead, you will be covered by our No Move, No Fee guarantee.
+If, for whatever reason, your house sale or purchase does not go ahead, you will be covered by a No Move, No Fee guarantee.

 I'm buying a property in Sheerness which property searches will I require?